erizov/Professor/semester_3/lecture_14_string_algorithms/kmp/README.md

 ### Short Description

-A string matching algorithm that uses a precomputed failure function to avoid unnecessary character comparisons.
+A string matching algorithm that uses a precomputed failure function to avoid unnecessary character comparisons when searching for patterns.
+Solves the problem of efficiently finding pattern occurrences in text.
+Example: Finding 'ABABC' in 'ABABABCABABC' without rechecking matched characters.
+Works by building a prefix table that indicates where to resume matching after a mismatch.

 **Key Characteristics:**
 - **Time Complexity**: Varies